nsaini209/Hydroficient-IoT-Cyber-Defense-Project/README.md

  - Overview - This project presents a comprehensive Threat Model and Security Review of the Hydrologic System.
 The system manages critical maritime infrastructure, including digital water level sensors, automated flood pumps, and remote-controlled valves.
 These components form the "heart" of daily operations, ensuring dock stability and vessel safety.

 ### Week 2 - Mock Sensor Data✅
 - Overview: Created a Mock Sensor that shows real values from what an actual sensor would display that monitors water pressure, upstream, downstream, and flowrate.
 I also created some anomalies so if there was a leakage, blockage, or sensor issues they will be displayed within the JSON file.

+### Week 3 - Building an Insecure MQTT Pipeline✅
+- Overview: Designed and deployed an intentionally vulnerable MQTT Pipeline to simulate common IoT security risks (Water Pipeline Sensor).
+By implementing cleartext communication protocols, I established a baseline for traffic analysis, allowing me to identify potential exploit vectors and practice packet-level inspection in a controlled environment.